• Skip to main content

 we ask ourselves if it will benefit us.
 We do not believe that having a

 glass of wine or any alcoholic beverage on occasion is wrong.
-We do believe

 that the Bible clearly speaks against being drunk: “But watch yourselves lest